emmettcollings/bubbie-vi/Final/MANUAL.md

 ## Game Objective
 The objective of the game is to find and collect 7 ducks.
 Each "level" contains 1 duck that can be collected.
 The game ends when you have collected all 7 ducks.
 You can go further down the sewers by finding ladders, which will spawn randomly around the map.
 When you find a ladder, you can go down to the next level.
 You can only go down, not up.
 Each "level" will randomly place the ladder, the duck, and the enemies.
+Once you've collected all 7 ducks, you will need to find the ladder to finish the game.
+Once you find the ladder, you will be taken to the win screen.

 ## Game Controls
 * **W** - Move Up